HfMT-ZM4/Quintet.net/README.md

 ![Quintet.net Viewer](https://github.com/HfMT-ZM4/Quintet.net/blob/master/media/Resources/Viewer.png)
 The Viewer add-on was conceived to extend the Quintet.net performance into the visual domain.
 Using the Jitter matrix processing objects, this component implements a number of live video generating and processing algorithms that can be controlled either manually or by sending messages over the network.
 The media on which the algorithms operate can be either video clips or input from the video generators.
 The algorithms in turn can be controlled by the actions of the musicians.
 Thus, the Viewer enables composers/artists to create complex artworks in which the visual components represent an autonomous formal element.
 Several instances of the Viewer can be employed together in a performance.
 As an add-on it requires the Quintet.net Client to be opened.

-## Composing for Quintet.net
-The music performed with Quintet.net is typically a combination of composed and improvised elements.
-Before the advent of broadband low-latecy networks, the lack of real synchronicity necessitated the adaptation of a genuine “Internet” performance style for which John Cage’s number pieces were considered a model: These pieces require certain notes or phrases to be played within “time brackets.”

 ### Internet Server Address
 An online server is accessible at 193.175.151.142